 Recommendation #A2.2: WSDOT should consider the stewardship and upkeep history of any potential rail improvement project.

 WSDOT should consider status of repair before granting rail improvement funds.
-The state should only consider becoming involved in rail system improvement or upkeep in limited conditions, where the owner of the system has demonstrated good stewardship of the infrastructure, and there is a demonstrated public benefit.
+The state should only consider becoming involved in rail system

+Benton-Franklin Council of Governments Workshop Feedback: It is cheaper to maintain rail infrastructure now, so don't wait until later. improvement or upkeep in limited conditions, where the owner of the system has demonstrated good stewardship of the infrastructure, and there is a demonstrated public benefit.
 When seeking state funds, railroads should demonstrate their commitment to a strategic maintenance and preservation program.
 In these situations, the state should seek the most cost-effective approach.
 In some situations, upkeep and maintenance may be sufficient to improve the safety or efficiency of the rail infrastructure, and can reduce or remove the necessity of capital improvements.
 WSDOT's project selection criteria should recognize the potential of operations and maintenance projects to alleviate issues, as well as the owner's history of upkeep and stewardship.
 WSDOT should rely on the needs inventory established in Recommendation #A2.1 to determine if the owner demonstrated a history of stewardship.